cytokineking/FreeBindCraft/README.md

 This wizard:
 - Lists local Docker images and lets you choose one (defaults to `freebindcraft:gpu` if present, or enter another local image tag such as `freebindcraft:pyrosetta`)
 - Asks for a single GPU index to expose
-- Prompts for all inputs identical to the local interactive CLI (design type, validated PDB path, output directory auto-created, chains, hotspots, peptide/miniprotein-specific filters and advanced profiles, verbose/plots/animations, PyRosetta)
+- Prompts for all inputs identical to the local interactive CLI (design type, validated PDB path, output directory auto-created, chains, hotspots, peptide/miniprotein-specific filters and advanced profiles, verbose/plots/animations, PyRosetta, ranking method)
 - Writes a target settings JSON into your chosen output directory
 - Launches `docker run --rm -it --gpus device=<idx>` with host paths mounted to identical locations in the container so your paths work unchanged